Black Moon Clan: Kōan

 Kōan (コーアン) is the youngest of the Specter Sisters and represents a counterpart of Sailor Mars.
 Her name is short for kermesite (紅安鉱, kōankō) and her attack is "Dark Fire", which is called "Ice Fire" in the original dub.
+Her given human name is Kōan Kurozuki, with her last name meaning "black moon".
 Sensing Mars, Kōan receives Rubeus's blessing to "Code: 001, Operation: Recruit": Posing as a T.A Girls Academy student who is president of the supernatural club called the Black Moon.
-Kōan uses her fortunetelling ability to predict the impending deaths of people to recruit those she promises will die painlessly for the Black Moon's cause.
+Kōan uses her fortune-telling ability to predict the impending deaths of people to recruit those she promises will die painlessly for the Black Moon's cause.
 She also uses her Dark Fire to incinerate others under the cover of spontaneous human combustion.
 Rei confronts Kōan so she reveals her true self, while Rei transforms into Sailor Mars.
 In the ensuing battle, Kōan traps Sailor Mars in a fire barrier but is killed by Sailor Moon when she first acquired the Cutie Moon Rod.

 In the original anime, Kōan is very vain about her appearance to the point of swearing death upon anyone who smudges her make-up or ruins her hair, and she relies on her charms to get what she wants.
 She thinks that she and Rubeus are in a relationship, and competes with her sisters for his love.
 Kōan directly fights Sailor Mars and the others several times, with the climactic battle taking place at the Hikawa Shrine.
 After Kōan fails to capture Chibiusa, Rubeus reveals that she is a pawn and that he never loved her.
 Kōan snaps and attacks everyone in a blind rage, until Sailor Mars saves Kōan from getting hit by Sailor Jupiter, and convinces her that she is a good person that has been caught in a life of evil and that she deserves a second chance.
 She becomes the first sister purified with Sailor Moon's Silver Crystal.
 She later convinces each of her sisters to let Sailor Moon purify them.

 In Japanese, Kōan is voiced by Wakana Yamazaki in Sailor Moon R and by Satsuki Yukino in Crystal.
 In the DiC English adaptation, her name is changed to Catzi and is first voiced by Alice Poon and later Mary Long.
 In the Viz Media English adaptation, she is voiced by Eden Riegel.
 In the musicals, she is portrayed by Seiko Takuma and Hinami Someya.